 I was admitted to the California State Bar 12 days after receiving the "successful applicant notice" and I now practice real estate law and estate planning with a lawyer friend who has 20 years of experience.
 I still keep my flying job because that is the job that brings in the "bread and butter."

-In sum, studying law through the correspondence method requires great determination and self-motivation but the reward can be sweet indeed.
+In sum, studying law through the distance method requires great determination and self-motivation but the reward can be sweet indeed.

 Alex Lin, Attorney at Law